abid-mujtaba/haskell-cas/comments.md

 **E.2** - To construct the reciprocal part we use the ``frac`` function instead of ``Frac`` because the former is aware of how to properly construct fractions.
 It automatically simplifies the expression as we construct it.

 **E.3** - We define the fromRational method to be an 'error' so that when this method is called the specified error message is printed.
 This ensures that the constants in our expressions are only allowed to be integers.
-We will deal with rational fractions by using Prod and Rec.
+We will deal with rational fractions by using Frac.